RayHightower/RayHightower.com/_posts/2022-02-15-process-plus-eos.markdown

 ### Shout Out to E-Myth by Michael Gerber

 The author of _Traction_ offers tribute to Michael Gerber, author of business classics _The E-Myth_ and _The E-Myth Revisited_.
-Gerber's point in his books (and speaches and interviews) is that the entrepreneur must create systems if they ever want to have a life outside of their business.
-We must view the business as a "pre-production prototype of a mass-producable product."
+Gerber's point in his books (and speeches and interviews) is that the entrepreneur must create systems if they ever want to have a life outside of their business.
+We must view the business as a "pre-production prototype of a mass-producible product."
 When we systemize the business, we can step outside of it, fine-tune it, and scale it.

 Business owners who complain about lack of control and lack of freedom need to work on systemizing their businesses.